Finding a Top Financial Advisor Firms in Minneapolis, Minnesota

-Palisade Asset Management caters to the high-net-worth client, requiring a minimum of $1 million of assets under management for advisory services.
-On this list, only Riverbridge Partners has a higher account minimum, requiring $2 million.
+Palisade Asset Management caters to the high-net-worth client, requiring a minimum of $1 million in assets under management for advisory services.
+The fee-based firm has roughly 500 accounts and six advisors.
+Its one office is in Minneapolis.

 Palisade Asset Management Background

-Landberg is serves as managing partner and portfolio manager and is a chartered financial analyst (CFA).
-He has over 30 years of wealth management experience.
+Landberg serves as managing partner and portfolio manager and is a chartered financial analyst (CFA).
+He has more than 30 years of wealth management experience.
 Kronlokken holds a chartered alternative investment analyst (CAIA) designation and serves as a portfolio manager.

 The firm states that “Palisade portfolios are built on our philosophy of carefully selecting high quality individual securities.”
 The company has an in-depth analysis process for each security prior to purchase.
 Palisade Asset Management advisors prefer growth stocks for equity portfolios and high-rated bonds for fixed income and balanced portfolios.

 Advisors generally hold onto assets for the long term to maximize tax efficiency and to better build wealth.
 The low turnover allows portfolios to build over time.
 The company uses three general strategies, equity, balanced and fixed income, depending on what your financial goals dictate.
 Your portfolio may be invested in exchange-listed securities, corporate debt securities, certificates of deposit, municipal securities and mutual funds or ETFs.

 Marquette Wealth Management does not list a minimum investment requirement.
 The majority of clients are high-net-worth individuals, though the does also serve other individual investors.
 The firm also serves an institutional business, advising pension and profit-sharing plans, charitable organizations and other corporations.

 Advisors at the firm are fee-only.
 This means that they do not sell securities or earn commissions from the sale of securities or insurance products to clients.